SpineEventEngine/base/base/README.md

 * [Utilities](generated/main/java/io/spine/validate) for validation.

 All these tools are internal to the Spine project and are not supposed to be utilized in the end user code.
-Thus, the API of this module may change at any time.
+Thus, any API in this module may change at any time.